 Fulfilling these objectives first requires an understanding of the dimensions of the demographic challenge the nation faces.
 The following pages attempt to provide some of this context.

-KEYWORDS: BABY BOOMERS, DEMOGRAPHICS, DEPARTMENT OF HEALTH AND HUMAN SERVICES, DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT, LONG-TERM SERVICES AND SUPPORTS, MEDICAID, MEDICARE, SENIOR HEALTH AND HOUSING TASK FORCE
+KEYWORDS: BABY BOOMERS, CHRONIC CARE, DEMOGRAPHICS, DEPARTMENT OF HEALTH AND HUMAN SERVICES, DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT, LONG-TERM SERVICES AND SUPPORTS, MEDICAID, MEDICARE, SENIOR HEALTH AND HOUSING TASK FORCE